father-speaking-with-teenage-son

 In spite of their skepticism about and lack of participation in the church, young people are intrigued by Jesus.
 A recent study by the Barna Group showed that 77 percent of U.S. teens are interested in learning more about Jesus and his teaching.
 In addition to this data, as Christians we know that faith, as Pope Benedict XVI wrote in Deus Caritas Est (God is Love), “is not the result of an ethical choice or a lofty idea, but the encounter with an event, a person, which gives life a new horizon and a decisive direction.”
 Jesus is compelling and can transform our lives.

 So whenever we can, as parents, we should center Jesus.
-When we talk about faith, when we have conversations about values, identity, politics, and morality, when we discuss their future plans and purpose, or when we discipline—whenever we talk with our kids about what is most important in life—we need to go back to Jesus.
+When talking with teens about faith, when having conversations about values, identity, politics, and morality, when discussing their future plans and purpose, or when we discipline—whenever we talk with our kids about what is most important in life—we need to go back to Jesus.
 He is the source and summit of our faith and, ultimately, the only one who can make faith matter more to our kids.

 There is no guarantee that our children will practice their faith as adults.
 Ultimately, that will be their choice.
 However, we can normalize talking about their beliefs.
 And we can create safe spaces where our kids can discover who God is and how much God loves them.
 By loving, listening, and sharing, we act as Jesus acted, and provide an opening for the Holy Spirit to be present in their lives.